A data warehouse is a system that stores data from a company’s operational databases as well as external sources.

 Improve their bottom line.
 Data warehouse platforms allow business leaders to quickly access their organization's historical activities and evaluate initiatives that have been successful — or unsuccessful — in the past.
 This allows executives to see where they can adjust their strategy to decrease costs, maximize efficiency and increase sales to improve their bottom line.

-There are many exciting career paths available for students who are interested in working with data warehouses or within the larger field of business intelligence (BI).
+There are many exciting career paths available for students who are interested in working with data warehouses or within the larger field of business intelligence (BI), including data analytics, cyber security, computer networking, or IT management.
 BI professionals include data architects, database administrators, coders and analysts, among others.

 BI professionals have a wide variety of educational backgrounds, but most employers look for a degree in information technology.
 Learn more about Herzing's IT programs here.